prasantsoy/M1_Application_Employee-rec-system/1_Requirements/readme.md

 ## Defining our system :
  The user will be provided with 5 options:

  1.Add a new record.

  2.Delete a record.

  3.Modify a record.

  4.View all the records.

  5.Exit.

 Data of the Employees:

  1.Name

  2.Age

  3.Salary

  4.Employee ID

+All the functions will be provided under switch cases.
+The idea is to use the concepts of File Handling to write the data in a text file and read the written data as well.
+We need to add a data.txt file in the same folder as well.

 ## SWOT Analysis :